Transfer Test

 Those who attend Irish-speaking schools or speak Irish within their family can take the test papers in English or in Gaeilge.

-The dates for the tests are Saturday the 11th of November 2023 and Saturday the 25th of November.
-Say goodbye to giving up four of your Saturdays to the transfer test because there is a two-week gap between papers!
+The dates for the tests are Saturday the 16th of November 2024 and Saturday the 23rd of November 2024.
+Say goodbye to giving up four of your Saturdays to the transfer test because there is a one-week gap between papers!
 This is a blessing for your child and for you!
-You can use those two weeks to relax, de-stress and also do a tiny bit of extra preparation for the last test.
+You can use that one week to relax, de-stress and also do a tiny bit of extra preparation for the last test.

 Important dates for the SEAG Transfer Test 2023.